-20-50 Million People are Injured or Disabled Every Year
+20-50 Million People Are Injured or Disabled Every Year

-If you’ve been injured in a car or truck accident in Atlanta, let our lawyers fight for your justice.
+let our lawyers fight for your justice.

 Unfortunately, there are some catastrophic injuries from which a personal injury victim can never fully recover.
 A catastrophic injury is one that permanently prevents a person from performing any gainful work.
 Catastrophic injuries are so serious that they leave the victim with permanent physical, and emotional damage.